mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ```

-This is necessary for ensuring that the [deeper elements](#deeper-elements-5), can be customized using the utility Tailwind's classes.
+This is necessary for ensuring that the [deeper elements](#deeper-elements-5), can be customized using Tailwind's utility classes.
 More details on this option can be found here https://tailwindcss.com/docs/configuration#selector-strategy

 4. Fix the CSS injection order